 Unlike the printers above, this printer uses Thermal Dye Sublimation to deliver the prints.
-Though it takes time, the good thing is that the photo quality is usually better the ZINK prints.
-Its excellent print quality (for its price) has been spoken of highly of several users on Amazon.
+Though it takes time, the good thing is that the photo quality is usually better than the ZINK prints.
+Its excellent print quality (for its price) has been spoken of highly by several users.

 A slightly bigger printer is the HP OfficeJet 250.
 This again is a traditional printer and is meant for you if you are looking to print high-res images for photo frames.
 It is a step above the printers mentioned above, and the good thing is that it measures just about 15-inch in width and about 3.6-inch in height.
 It has key connectivity features such as Bluetooth Low Energy and Wi-Fi Direct.
 On top of that, you can use the HP Smart app for wireless printing and scanning.
 And the touch screen at the top makes it convenient to tweak the settings.

 It's portable and takes around 90 minutes to charge.
 Plus, a single charge can go a long time, depending on how often you use it.